thegame44/MovCommender/README.md

 ## Explanations about the files in this project:

 1. flask session
-    - It's a folder containing the user's session (coockies)
+    - It's a folder containing the user's session (cookies)

 2. static